Audit Committee Charter

 This committee shall be called the Audit Committee of the Board of Directors of The Natomas Basin Conservancy.

 The Audit Committee will be appointed by the Chair of the Board of Directors.
-It will be composed of at least two board members, independent of management.
+It will be composed of at least two board members.
+Directors who are also employees of the Conservancy may not serve on the Audit Committee.
+No member of the Audit Committee may concurrently serve on the Finance Committee or serve as Treasurer.
 One member of the committee shall serve as Committee Chair.
-The members of the committee shall designate a Chair by majority vote of the full committee membership.
+The Chair of the Board of Directors appoints a Committee Chair or delegates selection of the Committee Chair to the full committee membership.

 Functions and Responsibilities